 They don’t call it Cidade Maravilhosa (The Marvelous City) for nothing.

-Rio is home to the Cristo Redentor (Christ the Redeemer), a 100-foot-tall statue of Jesus Christ on top of a mountain, its widespread arms seemingly welcoming you to the city.
-Rio is home to the famed Copacabana and Ipanema beaches, and the largest Carnival celebration in all of Brazil.
-Rio is also home to millions of cariocas, as the locals call themselves.
+Rio de Janeiro is home to the Cristo Redentor (Christ the Redeemer), a 100-foot-tall statue of Jesus Christ on top of a mountain, its widespread arms seemingly welcoming you to the city.
+The city is home to the famed Copacabana and Ipanema beaches, the largest Carnival celebration in all of Brazil, as well as millions of cariocas, as the locals call themselves.

 Most importantly, Rio is home for one carioca in particular, Guil.

 I was ecstatic when Guil invited me to visit Rio with him in November 2015.
 It had been a few years since I last traveled to Brazil, and although I wouldn’t be seeing my family on this trip (my grandmother lives further south), I would be exploring a new city.

 Yeah, that’s right.
 This was my first time in Rio de Janeiro!